Wizards make it two wins in as many nights with a rare victory over the Mavericks

 What do the Mavericks and Indiana Pacers have in common, other than a shared history with Rick Carlisle?
 Washington has scored 41 points against each in a single quarter, a season high.

 The Wizards’ offense was cruising along in the first quarter Saturday, in no small part because of Beal.
-The all-star guard finally played like, well, an all-star after a shaky start to the season compared with his high standards.
+The all-star guard finally played like, well, an all-star after a slow to the season compared with his high standards.
 He continued sharply into the second, finally missing his first shot after 17 minutes on the court.
 He had 17 points in the first half on 7-for-8 shooting and led a faster-paced offense than the Wizards usually operate.

-In fairness to Dallas, there wasn’t an abundance of defense on either end.
 Washington shot 57.1 percent before halftime, but the Mavericks shot 58.3 percent and walked to the locker room with a 69-61 lead in part because the Wizards weren’t using their support players as well as the Mavericks used theirs.
 Doncic had Kristaps Porzingis and Maxi Kleber to back him up, but Beal was the Wizards’ only scorer in double figures.

 It was the highest-scoring half of the season for the Mavericks.